QuentinRa/blog.quentinra.dev/tools/jetbrains/phpstorm/remote.md

 [Go back](..)

 * New project from existing files
-* Web server is a remote host ... ftp
+* Web server is a remote host ...
+FTP
-* set local path for project
+* set the local path for the project
-* add remote server
+* add a remote server

     * name: a name for you
     * type: FTP or SFTP